Vallista/Beautiful-React-Redux-Typescript/README.md

 1. Continuously monitors 'EMPLOYEES_FETCH_REQUEST' with takeEvery.
 2. When 'EMPLOYEES_FETCH_REQUEST' is called by dispatch, the fetch generator is started.
-3.Fetch runs and invokes the fetchEmployes function to communicate API.
+3.Fetch runs and invokes the fetchEmployees function to communicate API.
 4. After communication, check success and failure and pass on the value.
 5. Run 'EMPLOYEES_FETCH_SUCCESS' or 'EMPLOYEES_FETCH_FAILURE'.